majumdartanmay/GraphTheory/Readme.md

 ### Floyd-Warshall Algorithm

 Computes the shortest paths between all pairs of nodes in a weighted graph with non-negative edge weights.
 This is a dynamic programming approach and guarantees finding all shortest paths, but can be memory-intensive for large graphs.
+It works for both directed and undirected

 **Limitations**
 1. High memory usage: Can be computationally expensive for large graphs due to storing all-pairs shortest paths.
 2. Not suitable for dynamic graphs: If your graph changes frequently, finding all-pairs shortest paths every time might be inefficient.
 3. Redundant computations: Many shortest paths might already be known from previous computations, but the algorithm recalculates them anyway.
+4. Does not work for graphs with -tive cycle

 ### Johnson's Algorithm: